State Tax Returns, Deadlines, Extensions

 Prepare, File State Return(s) Only

-Filing a State Tax Return or Tax Extension
+How to File a State Tax Return or Extension?

-Below is a state income tax navigation chart that allows you to easily pick the right route to either:
+Below is a navigation questionnaire that allows you to easily pick the right route to either:

 • Prepare and eFile your state income tax return(s).